Rabbit-Company/RabbitMonitor2/README.md

 # RabbitMonitor2

-Rabbit Monitor is a simple program written in Rust that collects computer stats every 3 seconds (By default) and create [/metrics](https://openmetrics.io/) API endpoint for other programs like [Prometheus](https://prometheus.io/), [Grafana](https://grafana.com/)... to collect and display them.
+Rabbit Monitor is a simple program written in Rust that collects computer stats every 3 seconds (By default) and create [/metrics](https://openmetrics.io/) API endpoint for other programs like [Prometheus](https://prometheus.io/), [Grafana](https://grafana.com/)... to collect data and display it.

 API Endpoints:
 - [/metrics](https://openmetrics.io/)